kavli-ntnu/dj-docs/docs/imaging/how-to-add-sessions.rst

   - Can't see your session there?
 Check if a suite2p folder has been created in the same folder as your raw data.
 If so, it probably just need more time.
 If not, contact Simon Ball.

-7. :ref:`Curate the imaging analysis results`
+7. Curate the imaging analysis results (see :ref:`Imaging Basics Curate-Suite2p`)

 8. Once you are happy with the results, re-add the session BaseFolder to the web GUI.
 Use **the same information** as when you added the BaseFolder the first time (take care of *Suite2P* options and combined status).
 There is a convenient way of doing that: Just click the button "Add" behind the session under *Suite2p* -> *Finished Suite2p Jobs* in the web GUI.